xenoteo/Distributed-Systems/Middleware/gRPC-homework/README.md

 To get access to the database console go to `View | Tool Windows | Database` -> add new `Data Source` -> `SQLite` and provide `File` path `src/main/java/xenoteo/com/github/client/mo.db`.
 After that, you will be able to use database console.

+If you use IntelliJ and there are dependencies that are not seen go to `File` -> `Invalidate Caches / Restart...`.

 ## Code generation
 ### Java